-The framework aflow++ comprises a comprehensive suite of functionalities that through the years has been successfully applied to the discovery of many new systems, e.g., permanent magnets [4,5], superalloys [6,7], high-entropy high-hardness plasmonic carbides [8-11], and phase-change memory compositions [12].
+The framework aflow++ comprises a comprehensive suite of functionalities that through the years has been successfully applied to the discovery of many new systems, e. g., permanent magnets [4, 5], superalloys [6, 7], high-entropy carbides [8-10], and phase-change memory compositions [11].
 The framework is written in C++ (\sim 650,000 lines as of version 3.2.12) with a growing Python environment, and operates on UNIX architectures (GNU-Linux, macOS).
 It automates the input file generation, job submission and queue management, error correction, analysis, storage, and dissemination of the results [1].
 Workflows are fully parallelizable, having break-points where independent components can be run simultaneously on a cluster accelerated with multi-threaded functionalities.
-Integral to aflow++'s automation is the standardization of input parameter sets [13] and structure prototypes [14].
-The software offers direct and programmatic access to a broad range of experimentally-observed structures [15-17] with adjustable internal degrees of freedom, enabling the construction of virtually any conceivable periodic structure. aflow++ is fully integrated to work with the Vienna Ab-initio Simulation Package (VASP) [18] and provides some support for QUANTUM ESPRESSO [19], ABINIT [20], the Fritz-Haber-Institut Ab Initio Materials Simulation Package (FHI-AIMS) [21], the ELK Code [22], and the Alloy Theoretic Automated Toolkit (ATAT) [23].
+Integral to aflow++'s automation is the standardization of input parameter sets [12] and structure prototypes [13].
+The software offers direct and programmatic access to a broad range of experimentally-observed structures [14-16] with adjustable internal degrees of freedom, enabling the construction of virtually any conceivable periodic structure. aflow++ is fully integrated to work with the Vienna Ab-initio Simulation Package (VASP) [17] and provides some support for QUANTUM ESPRESSO [18], ABINIT [19], the Fritz-Haber-Institut Ab Initio Materials Simulation Package (FHI-AIMS) [20], the ELK Code [21], and the Alloy Theoretic Automated Toolkit (ATAT) [22].

-Historically, aflow++ started from the characterization of inorganic intermetallic crystals, e.g., early adoption in machine-learning/ data-mining [43,44] and high-throughput [45], in line with the use of a plane-wave basis and the generalized gradient approximation (GGA) pseudopotentials of Perdew, Burke, and Ernzerhof (PBE) [46] by default.
-Recently, this scope has been extended to include i. ceramics, largely enabled by the coordination corrected enthalpies (aflow-CCE) method [33,35] and ii. structurally and chemically disordered systems, facilitated by the creation of the thermodynamic density of states (DOS) descriptor [3,36] and the Glass-Forming-Ability (aflow-GFA) [36,37], Partial Occupation (aflow-POCC) [38], and Quasi-Chemical Approximation (aflow-QCA) [39] modules.
-Descriptors are feasibly-calculated quantities based on microscopic features that offer predictive power of macroscopic properties of the material [47].
-Their development and application remain at the heart of aflow++, particularly for the prediction of thermodynamic stability/synthesizability [32], electronic [26,27,48], and thermomechanical [28-30,34, 40,41,49] properties.
+Historically, aflow++ started from the characterization of inorganic intermetallic crystals, e.g., early adoption in machine-learning/data-mining [23, 24] and highthroughput [25], in line with the use of a plane-wave basis and the generalized gradient approximation (GGA) pseudopotentials of Perdew, Burke, and Ernzerhof (PBE) [26] by default.
+Recently, this scope has been extended to include i. ceramics, largely enabled by the coordination corrected enthalpies (aflow-CCE) method [27, 28] and ii. structurally and chemically disordered systems, facilitated by the creation of the thermodynamic density of states (DOS) descriptor [3, 29] and the Glass-Forming-Ability (aflow-GFA) [29, 30], Partial Occupation (aflow-POCC) [31], and Quasi-Chemical Approximation (aflow-QCA) [32] modules.
+Descriptors are feasibly-calculated quantities based on microscopic features that offer predictive power of macroscopic properties of the material [33].
+Their development and application remain at the heart of aflow++, particularly for the prediction of thermodynamic stability/synthesizability [34], electronic [35-37], and thermomechanical [38-44] properties.

-In this article, we highlight functionality and workflows that have been developed since the original aflow++ report [50] and demonstrate their interoperability within the overall environment.
-The various modules and tools included in the standard distribution (version 3.2.12, Fall 2022) are listed in Table 1.
+In this article, we highlight functionality and workflows that have been developed since the original aflow++ report [45] and demonstrate their interoperability within the overall environment.
 Examples of their application for the discovery of new materials are presented, providing a practical guide for future materials informatics investigations.
-Through ongoing innovation and implementation of robust descriptors and workflows, aflow++ continues to deliver valuable solutions [51] as well as playing a role in accelerating the pace of automation in the materials community.
+Through ongoing innovation and implementation of robust descriptors and workflows, aflow++ continues to deliver valuable solutions [46] as well as playing a role in accelerating the pace of automation in the materials community.